 A daily set of achievable goals will keep you motivated, and it will help you stay on track with your study plan.
 Plus, it will give you a sense of achievement at the end of each day, as well as allow you to track your progress.
 After each study session, tick off your daily tasks and set yourself new ones for the next day.

 When it feels like you’ve hit a dead-end with revision, then it might be wise to touch base with your professors (but preferably not the night before the exam).
 Alternatively, you could use an online tutor platform like Superprof and find a tutor who will guide you through the syllabus and answer any questions you might have.

 On the other hand, if you feel a little overwhelmed and need some reassurance, visit your student support services.
 Exam season can be a daunting period, so asking for help when needed is always wise!

 Teaching your syllabus to others is a handy memory technique.
 Indeed, by going over your exam material with others, you’ll be able to retain knowledge more effectively, recall information better and concretize what you’ve learned.
 It doesn’t even matter if your friends aren’t on your course — essentially, you’ll be teaching yourself by teaching others!

 Everyone has different ways of learning.
 In fact, there are seven distinct styles with which people usually process information, including aurally, verbally, visually and physically.
 So, while some learn better by writing things down, others can memorize things faster by listening to information or reading it out loud.

 So, if you want to make the most out of revision, figure out what your preferred method of learning is and use it to your advantage!

 If you lack the motivation to study on your own, then why not make a study pact with your friends?
-For example, you could agree to walk to the library with a friend in the mornings, organise revision parties or meet up for study breaks.
+For example, you could agree to walk to the library with a friend in the mornings, organize revision parties, or meet up for study breaks.

 It’s easy to feel isolated during the exam season, but knowing that others are going through the same thing will keep your head in the game.